Dive planning

 There is, of course, a reason that we think so much about the sufficient amount of gas: Having nothing left to breathe has fatal consequences under water.
 Even if it is a rare problem, the consequences can be so serious that we must take good precautions at this point.

 In a critical situation – a medium-pressure hose bursts, there are only bubbles around you – you need a moment to sort yourself out.
 We assume 2 minutes here, which is rather little.
-Then ascend together, at no more than 9m per minute, so controlled.
+Then we ascend together, at no more than 9m per minute, i.e. in a controlled manner.

-In doing so, we count on our RMV, but calculate that we will no longer breathe easy in this situation.
+We take our AMV into account, but take into account that we will no longer be able to breathe easily in this position.
 For this example calculation, we decided to assume that we breathe twice as much during problem solving as we normally do during diving, but only 1.5 times as much during ascent.
 This can be discussed and adapted for your own safety needs.

 And if something goes wrong?